BouncingPixel/Node-Template-Basic-/README.md

 ## Other notes

-Please make use of `npm shrinkwrap`.
+Due to `npm shrinkwrap` having issues with some 3.x versions, we have opted to make use of the `yarn` package manager.
+Please use `yarn` and commit the `yarn.lock` file to maintain versions between developers and production.
 While --save-exact may seem like an answer, it does not prevent a dependency from installing an incorrect dependency.
-The shrinkwrap prevents issues where production or another developer have different versions of a dependency (or dependency of a dependency).
-Shrinkwrap will also generate a verification hash of the package as a security benefit in case a malicious script overwrites a build on NPM.
+`yarn.lock` prevents issues where production or another developer have different versions of a dependency (or dependency of a dependency). `yarn.lock` will also generate a verification hash of the package as a security benefit in case a malicious script overwrites a build on NPM.